 (Note.
-Teel is no longer able to felt, after his sacrifice to lock himself into the Hollow Plane)
+Teel is no longer able to felt, after his sacrifice to lock himself into the Hollow Plane.
+His mantle has been divided among other gods.
+However, this information remains as all on Azkon would have known of him.)

-Teel is the god of bards, singing, music, seas, storm, freedom, diviners, and love.
+Teel was the god of bards, singing, music, seas, storm, freedom, diviners, and love.

 Titles: Songweaver, Joy Bringer, the Stormbringer, Orcale’s Divine, One-Eye, Seafarer, The Lover of Freedom, The Freer of Lovers